fabfog/dxbox-docs/blog/2025-11-01-Implementing-the-State-Pattern/index.md

   }
 }
 ```
-Quick, powerful, and - most importantly: to add new states, the only line of code you'll need to change is this one
+Quick, powerful and, most importantly: to add new states, the only line of code you'll need to change is this one

 ```typescript
 export type AuthConfig = InitializingConfig & LoginConfig & AuthenticatedConfig;
 ```

 like this:

 ```typescript